goeroeg/ld-learn/README.md

 ## Starting for developers

 run ```npm install```
+> this will also download the needed LDraw™ files, but this may take a rather long time
+>
+> I recommend unpacking the contents of the [complete LDraw™ library](http://www.ldraw.org/library/updates/complete.zip) into the ```ldraw``` folder first

 then run ```npm run serve``` for a browser version - start a browser at ```http://localhost:8080/ld-learn.html```